shaunluttin/MVPBlog/spa-login-aspnet-core-notes.md

 The authorization server does trust FoobarApp with people's access tokens, because access tokens are both time & scope limited, and FoobarApp stores access tokens in a less public location than user-agents do.
-[TODO Why is FoobarApp's storeage considered to be more secure than the user-agent's storage?]
+[TODO Why is FoobarApp's storage considered to be more secure than the user-agent's storage?]

-Yes. `authorization server --> access token --> FoobarApp -->`
+Yes. `authorization server --> access token --> FoobarApp`

 ### OAuth2 Overview